ealush/vest/website/docs/writing_your_suite/accessing_the_result.md

-      'warnings': [],       // Array of warning messages fer field (may be undefined) 'warnCount': 0,       // Warning count per field 'testCount': 0,       // Overall test count for the field (passing, failing and warning) 'valid': false,       // Field specific validity
+      'warnings': [],       // Array of warning messages fer field (may be undefined) 'warnCount': 0,       // Warning count per field 'testCount': 0,       // Overall test count for the field (passing, failing and warning) 'pendingCount': 0,    // Overall count of unresolved async tests in the current field 'valid': false,       // Field specific validity
     },
     'groups': {             // An object containing groups declared in the suite